BArianlou/flux-system-architecture/WHITE_PAPER.md

-# BEYOND REGRESSION: Simulating the Flux of State-Dependent Systems
+# THE ENTROPY GAP: Simulating Friction and Decay in State-Dependent Systems

 **Author:** Bijan Arianlou
 **Date:** February 2026